ph7klw76/Advanced_Computational_Methods/Se2PA.md

 ## Abstract

 Selenium substitution (S → Se) in two-photon absorption (2PA) photoinitiators (PIs) is not a cosmetic swap.
 It systematically re-weights key terms in the two-photon sum-over-states amplitude, strengthens spin–orbit coupling (SOC) to accelerate intersystem crossing (ISC), and tunes electron-transfer thermodynamics to raise radical yields.
-This article lays out the governing equations, identifies which matrix elements are perturbed by Se, quantifies effects where possible, and closes with a verification workflow (computational + experimental) that lets you test each claim.
+This article lays out the governing equations, identifies which matrix elements are perturbed by Se, quantifies effects where possible, and closes with a verification workflow (computational + experimental) .

 ## 1) Two-Photon Absorption: the levers you can actually pull